peerigon/eslint-config-peerigon/README.md

 /* eslint-disable [rule-code] */
 ```

 In rare cases, it makes sense to disable a rule for the whole project.
-For instance, if you work with JSON data coming from a foreign API that uses underscore property names.
+For instance, if you work with JSON data coming from a foreign API that uses snakecase property names.

 If you don't agree with a rule, please do not just disable the rule.
 Often there are good reasons and the current setting is the result of years of experience.
 It's better to create an issue here to start a discussion about the pros and cons of a rule.